-- 702.27.
-Cycling - 702.27a Cycling is an activated ability that functions only while the card with cycling is in a player's hand.
-"Cycling [cost]" means "[Cost], Discard this card: Draw a card." - 702.27b Although the cycling ability can be activated only if the card is in a player's hand, it continues to exist while the object is on the battlefield and in all other zones.
-Therefore objects with cycling will be affected by effects that depend on objects having one or more activated abilities. - 702.27c Some cards with cycling have abilities that trigger when they're cycled.
+- 702.28a Cycling is an activated ability that functions only while the card with cycling is in a player's hand.
+"Cycling [cost]" means "[Cost], Discard this card: Draw a card." - 702.28b Although the cycling ability can be activated only if the card is in a player's hand, it continues to exist while the object is on the battlefield and in all other zones.
+Therefore objects with cycling will be affected by effects that depend on objects having one or more activated abilities. - 702.28c Some cards with cycling have abilities that trigger when they're cycled.
 "When you cycle [this card]" means "When you discard [this card] to pay a cycling cost."
-These abilities trigger from whatever zone the card winds up in after it's cycled. - 702.27d Typecycling is a variant of the cycling ability. "[Type]cycling [cost]" means "[Cost], Discard this card: Search your library for a [type] card, reveal it, and put it into your hand.
+These abilities trigger from whatever zone the card winds up in after it's cycled. - 702.28d Typecycling is a variant of the cycling ability. "[Type]cycling [cost]" means "[Cost], Discard this card: Search your library for a [type] card, reveal it, and put it into your hand.
 Then shuffle your library."
-This type is usually a subtype (as in "mountaincycling") but can be any card type, subtype, supertype, or combination thereof (as in "basic landcycling"). - 702.27e Typecycling abilities are cycling abilities, and typecycling costs are cycling costs.
+This type is usually a subtype (as in "mountaincycling") but can be any card type, subtype, supertype, or combination thereof (as in "basic landcycling"). - 702.28e Typecycling abilities are cycling abilities, and typecycling costs are cycling costs.
 Any cards that trigger when a player cycles a card will trigger when a card is discarded to pay a typecycling cost.
 Any effect that stops players from cycling cards will stop players from activating cards' typecycling abilities.
-Any effect that increases or reduces a cycling cost will increase or reduce a typecycling cost.
+Any effect that increases or reduces a cycling cost will increase or reduce a typecycling cost. - 702.29.
+Echo - 702.29a Echo is a triggered ability.
+"Echo [cost]" means "At the beginning of your upkeep, if this permanent came under your control since the beginning of your last upkeep, sacrifice it unless you pay [cost]." - 702.29b Urza block cards with the echo ability were printed without an echo cost.
+These cards have been given errata in the Oracle card reference; each one now has an echo cost equal to its mana cost. - 702.30.
+Horsemanship - 702.30a Horsemanship is an evasion ability. - 702.30b A creature with horsemanship can't be blocked by creatures without horsemanship.
+A creature with horsemanship can block a creature with or without horsemanship.
+(See rule 509, "Declare Blockers Step.") - 702.30c Multiple instances of horsemanship on the same creature are redundant. - 702.31.
+Fading - 702.31a Fading is a keyword that represents two abilities.
+"Fading N" means "This permanent enters the battlefield with N fade counters on it" and "At the beginning of your upkeep, remove a fade counter from this permanent.
+If you can't, sacrifice the permanent." - 702.32.
+Kicker - 702.32a Kicker is a static ability that functions while the spell with kicker is on the stack.
+"Kicker [cost]" means "You may pay an additional [cost] as you cast this spell."
+Paying a spell's kicker cost(s) follows the rules for paying additional costs in rules 601.2b and 601.2e-g.